Milo175/Data-Analytics-Portfolio/README.md

 <br><br>

-## Skills Demonstrated
-**MySQL**
-- Data Cleaning
-- Standardization
-- Removing outliers
-- Data Analysis

-**Microsoft Power BI**
-- Data Transformation
-- Data Modeling
-- Data Modeling Hierarchy
-- DAX Measure Calculations
-- New Column Calculations
-- Visualization
-    - Graph & Chart Creation
-    - Filters
-    - Data Drilling

-<br><br>

-## Data Sourcing
-The data used for this analysis has been directly downloaded from the City of Los Angeles Police Department Governmental [website](https://data.lacity.org/Public-Safety/Crime-Data-from-2020-to-Present/2nrs-mtv8/about_data)

-> Data last updated: April 30, 2025

-<br><br>

 ## Data Cleaning & Transformation <a name="anchor-data-cleaning-transformation"></a>

-**Data Cleaning**
-- Link to SQL file: [link](MySQL-Projects/Data%20Cleaning/LAPD_data_cleaning.sql)
+- Link to SQL file with cleaning queries: [SQL File](MySQL-Projects/Data%20Cleaning/LAPD_data_cleaning.sql)

-**Data Transformation**
-- Link to file with all DAX measure and calculated column formulas used for this project: [link](PowerBI-Projects/dax_and_columns)
+- Link to file with all DAX measure and calculated column formulas used for this project: [DAX File](PowerBI-Projects/dax_and_columns)

-- Or click [here](#anchor-extra-materials) to scroll to the extra material page in this ReadMe file to view them in a clear overview
+You can also click [here](#anchor-extra-materials) to scroll to the "Extra material" section below for an in-document overview of the DAX File

 <br><br>